 - Bottle chiller: Ever get gifted a bottle of craft beer that you’d like to drink right away, but it’s not chilled?
 Violá!
 The bottle chiller is here to save the day by chilling that bottle in a fraction of the time it would take the silly old fridge.

-- Glass markers and charms: There are a plethora of different ones out there, so you can be sure to find some that are just perfect.
+- Glass markers: There are a plethora of different ones out there, so you can be sure to find some that are just perfect.
 Or better yet, make your own!

 - Cellaring tags: Bottle tags that make it easy to label, organize and locate cellared bottles.
 For the ultimate craft beer collector, cellaring tags are the perfect gift!